AdobeDocs/workfront.en/help/classic/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/search-for-and-share-wf-items-in-ms-teams.md

 >
 >Microsoft Teams no longer supports Internet Explorer.
 To use the Adobe Workfront for Microsoft Teams integration, you must use a web browser other than Internet Explorer.

-## Search for and share Workfront items in Microsoft Teams
+## Search for and share Workfront items in Microsoft Teams {#search-for-and-share-workfront-items-in-microsoft-teams}

 You can search for the following Workfront items from a Microsoft Teams channel: